sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 Cody suggests completions as you type using context from your code, such as your open files and file history.
 It’s powered by the latest instant LLM models for accuracy and performance.

 Autocomplete supports any programming language because it uses LLMs trained on broad data.
-We've found that it works especially well with Python, Go, JavaScript, and TypeScript code.
+We've found that it works exceptionally well with JavaScript, TypeScript, Python, and Go code.

 ![Example of Cody autocomplete.
 You see a code snippet starting with async function getWeather(city: string) { and Cody response with a multi-line suggestion using a public weather API to return the current weather ](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/GIFS/cody-completions-may2023-optim.gif)